 It’s easy to let holidays run away with you and often, even with staycations, it doesn’t take long for it all to add up.
 If you’re not careful, you will have spent the same amount as you would have on a week in the Costas, which isn’t recommended if you have a strict budget to stick to.
 Take a look at these tips to help keep your spending down without scrimping on fun and enjoyment.

-As said earlier, choosing a hotel a little further away from the centre will mean less cost per night.
-A stay in Battersea is only just across the river and won’t cost much for travel each day, often working out cheaper than a stay in the centre even when you do factor in the travel cost.
+As said earlier, choosing a hotel a little further away from the center will mean less cost per night.
+A stay in Battersea is only just across the river and won’t cost much for travel each day, often working out cheaper than a stay in the center even when you do factor in the travel cost.

 Visiting London doesn’t have to cost an arm and a leg.
-Make savings where you can and utilise offers where possible and you can enjoy a stint in the city for less.
+Make savings where you can and utilize offers where possible and you can enjoy a stint in the city for less.